Battle of Remagen: Allies gain eastern shore

 When they initially captured the bridge, the American engineers were not sure it could support the weight of the tanks, but they only had about 120 troops on the east side and they needed to reinforce them immediately.
 At about midnight the engineers opened the bridge to armor.
-At 12:15 am on 8 March, two platoons of nine Sherman tanks from Company A, 14th Tank Battalion, gingerly crept across the bridge in close formation following white tape left by the engineers outlining the holes.
+At 12:15 a.m. on 8 March, two platoons of nine Sherman tanks from Company A, 14th Tank Battalion, gingerly crept across the bridge in close formation following white tape left by the engineers outlining the holes.
 When they successfully reached the east bank, they moved into blocking positions to secure the bridgehead.
 Immediately behind the Shermans, an M10 tank destroyer from the 656th Tank Destroyer Battalion fell part way into the hole in the bridge deck left by the German demolition charge.
 The engineers briefly considered pushing the tank destroyer into the river, but decided they might further damage the bridge.
-They worked all night to jack the tank up and at 5:30 am finally got a tank on the east side to come back and pull the tank destroyer across the hole.
+They worked all night to jack the tank up and at 5:30 a.m. finally got a tank on the east side to come back and pull the tank destroyer across the hole.

 While the bridge was blocked to vehicles, the remaining troops in Combat Command B crossed on foot.
 The east side of the bridge and the town of Erpel was secured overnight by the nine Sherman tanks and the troops of Combat Command B. Although the Americans had crossed the bridge successfully, their toehold on the eastern bank was tenuous.
 The Germans still maintained control of the heights overlooking the bridge and the area around the slim bridgehead.
 If the Germans had been able to organize a coordinated, concentrated counterattack within the first 48 hours, it is entirely possible they could have pushed the Americans back across the Rhine.

 American order of battle

 During the first 36 hours after capturing the bridge, the Americans moved additional units across the bridge.

-When the 1st Battalion, 310th Infantry Regiment crossed the bridge at 5:00 am, they turned south.
+When the 1st Battalion, 310th Infantry Regiment crossed the bridge at 5 a.m., they turned south.
 They immediately ran into a strong German force that prevented them from advancing, leaving the Germans in position on the heights overlooking the bridgehead.
 Although the Ludendorff railroad Bridge was not well situated due to the poor road network around it, by the evening of 8 March, over 8,000 soldiers had crossed the bridge and the U.S. had expanded its bridgehead to 1 mi deep and 2 mi wide.
 On the morning of 9 March, the first ferry was crossing the Rhine carrying troops and vehicles.